-Connecting with the nature on your doorstep
+Connecting with nature for your mental health

 Brighton-based meditation and creativity teacher Helen shares her top tips for creating a relationship with nature to help your mental wellbeing.

 It’s Mental Health Awareness Week and the theme is nature, which is no surprise, as nature has been a source of comfort and solace for so many of us throughout the pandemic.
 Even when all our usual haunts – the spa, the yoga studio, a weekend away – were off the menu, Mother Earth was there waiting with open arms.
 The daily dog walk, the family stroll, the forays into new hobbies (wild swimming, anybody?) all helped us discover our inner resilience and courage.

 The real beauty of nature is that it’s there for all of us, just outside our front doors (or even in our houses, if we choose to bring nature inside).
 You don’t need any special equipment to develop a relationship with nature, or to benefit from it.
 And you absolutely don’t need to sit underneath a tree chanting and meditating – although you can, if you like!

 Muddy spoke to Helen Forester, a meditation and creative writing teacher based in Brighton.
 Helen runs Prompted by Nature and hosts workshops in Brighton’s Stanmer Park and Wilderness Woods in East Sussex, as well as online.
 She also hosts the brilliant Prompted by Nature podcast in which she talks all things creativity with local experts.
 We spoke about her practice of connecting with nature, and grilled her for tips on ways we can all use the nature on our doorstep for health, wellbeing and healing.

 Hi Helen!
 Tell us about yourself and Prompted by Nature!